AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ## The Content Fragment Model Console {#content-fragment-model-console}

 You start on the Content Fragment models console.
-The Content Fragment console can be thought of as your library of models.
+The Content Fragment models console can be thought of as your library of models.
 You use the console to create new models and manage exiting models.
-Your console starts empty, so let's create a new one!
+Your console starts empty, so let's create a new model!

 ![The Content Fragment model console](assets/content-structure/content-fragment-model-console.png)

-If you wish to navigate to the Content Fragment model yourself outside of the in-app guidance, it is found using the Adobe icon at the top-left of the page.
+If you wish to navigate to the Content Fragment model console yourself outside of the in-app guidance, it is found using the Adobe icon at the top-left of the page.
 This opens the global navigation of AEM.
 From here, you choose the **Tools** tab and then **General** -&gt; **Content Fragment Models**.

 >[!TIP]
 >